 |Bullet-scarred window in the Church of St. Cyril and St. Methodius in Prague, where Kubiš and his compatriots were cornered|

 Heydrich's reign of terror, though, wasn't quite over just because he had died.
 The SS and Gestapo (700 soldiers) soon cornered the agents who had killed Heydrich after they had been betrayed by a fellow Czechoslovak soldier.
 It was a church - perhaps they instinctively thought of the medieval concept of sanctuary - where they committed suicide with their last bullets.

-The Nazis knew how to create a martyr, they had been doing it for 20 years at this point.
-A massive state funeral for Heydrich, the grandest of the Nazi era, was held to demonstrate Nazi dominion over the province.
-In some ways, it was the absolute height of Nazi dominance.
+The Germans knew how to create a martyr, they had been doing it for 20 years at this point.
+A massive state funeral for Heydrich, the grandest of the Hitler era, was held to demonstrate Hitler's dominion over the province.
+In some ways, it was the absolute height of German dominance over occupied territories.

 |Heydrich's funeral.
 Three men following the coffin: from the left - Deputy Protector Kurt Daluege, Heinz Heydrich (brother) and State Secretary Karl Hermann Frank.
 Prague, 7.06.1942.|

 After one of the biggest state funerals of the war, Hitler went on a rampage and ordered two Czech towns punished in reprisal based on false Gestapo evidence implicating them in the ambush.
 The documents suggested that the villages had harbored the agents.
 Accordingly, the two innocent towns, Lidice and Ležáky, suffered the wrath of the entire German state apparatus.
 The children were deported and the adults murdered.
 The towns then were blown up and ceased to exist, with German newsreel footage gleefully showing their destruction.
 This footage received worldwide media attention and was shown in theaters across Allied lands.

 |Lidice massacre.
 The town was then blown up.|